- Reference Number: HEY-726/2021

 This leaflet has been produced to give you general information about your condition.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-- The symptoms include: Chronic itching and soreness of the vulval area with pain.
+- Chronic itching and soreness of the vulval area with pain.

 - Splitting of the vulval skin, causing stinging and pain.